yochaigal/cairn/wip/2e/saves.md

 ## Opposed Saves

 > The party has cornered their opponents (two Bandits and their Hobgoblin chief) against a steep cliff side.
-Lucius and Wolfram are able to take their turns right away, but Lucius failed her initial DEX save and has to go after their opponents.
+Lucius and Wolfram are able to take their turns right away, but Freya failed her initial DEX save and has to go after their opponents.
 As her friends take on each of their smaller foes, she only narrowly avoids getting her head bashed in by the Hobgoblin!

 **Freya**: _"I don't think I can survive another bout with their leader, so I'm going to try and knock him off the cliff!"_

-**Warden**: _"You are most at risk in this situation, meaning that if you try and push him you will need to make the appropriate save!"_
+**Warden**: _"You are most at risk in this situation, meaning that if you try and push him, you will need to make the appropriate save!"_

 **Freya**: _"And if I fail, I go off the cliff, right?
 Alright..
 I think I can do this.
 But just in case, I'm going to make sure I'm wearing my Catring!"_